Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Abstract

 \section{Abstract}

-We describe the methods used to construct the aligned-spin template bank of gravitational waveforms used by the GstLAL-based inspiral pipeline to analyze data from the second observing run of Advanced LIGO and Virgo.
-The bank expands upon the parameter space covered during the first observing run, including coverage for merging compact binary systems with total mass between 2\,$\msun$ and 400\,$\msun$ and mass ratios between 1 and 97.989.
+We describe the methods used to construct the aligned-spin template bank of gravitational waveforms used by the GstLAL-based inspiral pipeline to analyze data from the second observing run of Advanced LIGO and the first observing run of Advanced Virgo.
+The bank expands upon the parameter space covered during Advanced LIGO's first observing run, including coverage for merging compact binary systems with total mass between 2\,$\msun$ and 400\,$\msun$ and mass ratios between 1 and 97.988.
 Thus the systems targeted include merging neutron star-neutron star systems, neutron star-black hole binaries, and black hole-black hole binaries expanding into the intermediate-mass range.
 Component masses less than 2\,$\msun$ have allowed (anti-)aligned spins between $\pm0.05$ while component masses greater than 2\,$\msun$ have allowed (anti-)aligned between $\pm0.999$.
 The bank placement technique combines a stochastic method with a new grid-bank method to better isolate noisy templates, resulting in a total of 677,000 templates.